u-boot/u-boot/tools/binman/entries.rst

 sub-partition (and optional entry name).

 Properties for subnodes:
-    ifwi-subpart - sub-parition to put this entry into, e.g. "IBBP" ifwi-entry - entry name t use, e.g. "IBBL" ifwi-replace - if present, indicates that the item should be replaced in the IFWI.
+    - ifwi-subpart: sub-parition to put this entry into, e.g. "IBBP"
+    - ifwi-entry: entry name t use, e.g. "IBBL"
+    - ifwi-replace: if present, indicates that the item should be replaced in the IFWI.
 Otherwise it is added.

 See README.x86 for information about x86 binary blobs.